We bet you believe at least one of these!

 Try to have three low fat dairy foods or drinks every day.

 9. Drinking energy drinks before an exam will help you remember more

-Evidence has shown that if you drink high caffeine energy drinks during revision or before an exam you more likely to underperform, as the energy drink slow down the pathway to process information.
+Evidence has shown that if you drink high caffeine energy drinks during revision or before an exam, you are more likely to underperform, as the energy drink slows down the pathway to process information.

-10. Fresh vegetables are better than frozen
+10. Rumour: Fresh vegetables are better than frozen

-Some vegetables take a couple of days to get to the shop and then they are stored at home for a few days before being eating, whereas frozen vegetable tend to be frozen the same day as they are picked.
+Some vegetables take a couple of days to get to the shop and then they are stored at home for a few days before being eating, whereas frozen vegetables tend to be frozen the same day as they are picked.

 how to get help

 If you have any more questions on this area or would like to speak to somebody about this topic, have a look at the links or search for your local services in the blue box below.
 Alternatively you can always contact your public health nurse.

 Find help in your local area

 Find out what services are available to you in your area.
 Remember your school nurse is always there to give you confidential help and support.